boydorr/SpARKjags/README.md

                               SpARKjags_model = "individual_models/h.R")
   ```
   This will save the model output to the same directory as the model script (within the SpARKjags package).
 The `run_SpARKjags_model()` function will return the path of the model output.

+  Warning!
+If you reinstall this package, any data files saved in the package directory will be deleted.

   * **Choose your own model output save location**
     ```R